←(Use Google Translate to see an approximate

 which was still in operation when I was little.
 It is just wide enough for

 a barge.
 The barge was pulled by mules on the tow-path alongside, the mules

 driven by Black men, like a scene from the antebellum South.
 (Just

-downstream of Key Bridge is the uninhabited Roosevelt Island, where my dad
+downstream of Key Bridge was the uninhabited Roosevelt Island, where my dad

 said he used to take women for sex in the woods during the War.)